For Each Compound Determine The Direction Of Bond Polarity

 To systematically determine the direction of bond polarity, follow these steps:

 1. Identify the Atoms in the Bond: Determine the two atoms forming the chemical bond you're analyzing.
-For example, in water (H₂O), you would focus on the O-H bonds.
+To give you an idea, in water (H₂O), you would focus on the O-H bonds.

 2. Determine Electronegativity Values: Consult an electronegativity chart (Pauling scale is common) to find the electronegativity values for each atom.
 For example: